TommiDL/NumericalSimulationLab/es02/Readme.md

-To compute the mean value of the explored distance of the Random Walk, $10^4$ relization of the RW were computed and distributed along 100 blocks on which it was calculated the progressive average at every step storing it as a matrix step x block
+To compute the mean value of the explored distance of the Random Walk, $10^4$ relization of the RW were computed and distributed along 100 blocks.

+On those blocks was calculated the progressive average for every step value storing the results of the progressive averages in the rows of a matrix with dimensions nstep x nblock

 ## Data Visualization